HelenGlover/Digital-Garden/_notes/2026 New Year’s Resolutions.md

 title: 2026 New Year’s Resolutions
 labels:
     - Independent Research
-description: Continued engagement and opportunities in the making for the new year
+description: Continued engagement and opportunities they are the making for the new year
 image: assets/woman-doing-research.jpg
 display_date: 2026-01-07
 ---